Sign in

 Ask Fintool Equity Research AI

-Ami Fadia's questions to Praxis Precision Medicines Inc (PRAX) leadership • Q3 2024
+Ami Fadia's questions to Praxis Precision Medicines (PRAX) leadership • Q3 2024

 Question

-Ami Fadia asked about the enrollment completion percentage for the ulixacaltamide studies, whether a slowdown caused the timeline shift, the patient mix in the RADIANT study, and performance assumptions for relutrigine in the broader EMERALD study.
+Ami Fadia inquired about the percentage of patients who have completed randomization in the Ulixa studies and whether a slowdown prompted the timeline shift.
+She also asked about the patient mix in the RADIANT study and the efficacy assumptions for relutrigine in the broader EMERALD study.

 Answer